Chery Tiggo 5x: Russia

-The Tiggo 5x was launched in Russia on February 2019 as the Tiggo 4.
+The Tiggo 5x was launched in Russia in February 2019 as the Tiggo 4.
 Initial variants were the Comfort and Luxury with one engine option being available; a 1.5-litre naturally-aspirated petrol.

 Six months after its initial launch, the Russian market Tiggo 4 received a facelift in August 2019.
 For the facelift, the 1.5-litre naturally-aspirated petrol was replaced by a 2.0-litre unit, with transmission options include a 5-speed manual and CVT.
 The facelifted model was initially available with three variants: Start, Comfort and Techno.
 In October 2019, the Cosmo variant was added to the lineup.
 The Cosmo uses a 1.5-litre turbocharged petrol engine with 6-speed DCT.

 In August 2020, the Tiggo 4 received minor changes; the 1.5-litre naturally-aspirated petrol engine option was re-introduced and included only on the Comfort variant, replacing the 2.0-litre in the previous Comfort models, while two new variants were added to the range; base and Luxury.

 To commemorate Chery's 15-year existence in the Russian market, the Limited Edition model of the Tiggo 4 was made available respectively on the Techno and Cosmo variants in December 2020, with only 515 units were sold.
 At the same time, the Start variant was dropped from the lineup.
 In July 2021, another two variants were added to the range; 1.5 Travel and 1.5T Trek.

-The Pro version was launched in 23 September 2022.
+The Pro version was launched on 23 September 2022.
 The Pro version is initially available with four variants: Action, Family, Travel and Style.
 Engine and transmission options were carried over from the regular version, including a 1.5-litre naturally-aspirated petrol (Action and Family) and a 1.5-litre turbocharged petrol (Travel and Style), with CVT is standard across the range while the 5-speed manual is optional on the Action variant.
 The 1.5T Ultimate was added in January 2023.

 On 1 March 2024, the Pro version received an updated interior dashboard design, as well a special edition model, the 18 Years Edition, to commemorate Chery's 18-year existence in the Russian market.

 The regular Tiggo 4 went on a hiatus from the Russian market between July 2023 and October 2024.
 The regular version was re-introduced to the Russian market on 31 October 2024, using the styling from the export-market 2024 facelifted models, making it as its second facelift.
 For the second facelift, the Tiggo 4 is available with three variants, namely Active, Prime and Ultra, while it is only available with one powertrain option; a 1.5-litre turbocharged petrol engine with 6-speed DCT.